 1. Never take a conference call in the bathroom

 Why may you ask?
 If you have kids under the age of 10, do you recall a time you went to the bathroom without someone joining you?
-Even IF you managed to shut and lock the door (high-five for that) but now you have an inconsolable Cryer, little hands underneath your door, or some object being slid underneath the door for you.
+Even IF you managed to shut and lock the door (high-five for that) you now have an inconsolable cryer, little hands underneath your door, or some object being slid underneath the door for you.
 Take my advice here.
 This is NOT a safe place to hide.

 Quick Tip: Take calls in your car.
 You can lock the door, still see your house, and it will take a good 15-20 minutes for your kids to find you.

 2. Under NO circumstances walk into the kitchen

 Kids can immediately sense that you are standing in the kitchen.
 Even though they were quietly playing upstairs, the moment you step foot within 5 feet of the kitchen, the next words you will hear are: “What’s for breakfast, lunch, snack, dinner, dinner snack.
 Etc”.
 Let them fend for themselves during this desperate time.